How Important is Website Navigation?

 When you’re doing keyword research for a site, one of the things you should be thinking about when choosing keyword terms and phrases for specific pages is how appropriate and useful those terms might be when they appear in links to pages, either within navigation links, or in a link within the content of a page.

-Does your site navigation, and the words you use in links help visitors to your site gain an idea of what they might find on the pages of that site?
+Does your site navigation, and the words you use in links help visitors to your site gain an idea of what they might find on the pages of that site? (keep the importance of navigation in mind.)
 Do they help pinpoint the places that may be set aside specifically for them, and what they are looking for?
 Do they give browsers an idea of where they are, where they can go, and where they’ve been on your pages?

 Do you include an HTML sitemap to provide visitors with an alternative way to find what they might be looking for?
 Or a site search?